 2. Paris, France – A location known for its stunning views and historical and cultural wonders, Paris also has a little-known dark side.
-Must-see spooky attractions include the Paris Catacombs, a tunnel underneath the city that is constructed of millions of human skeletons, the Père Lachaise Cemetery, which has many graves of famous authors and musicians and the Musée des vampires, the world’s first vampire museum.
+Must-see spooky attractions include the Paris Catacombs, a tunnel underneath the city that is constructed of millions of human skeletons, the Père Lachaise Cemetery, which has many graves of famous authors and musicians and the Musée des Vampires, the world’s first vampire museum.
 Enter if you dare!

 3. New Orleans, LA – A U.S. city known for its legends and haunted attractions, New Orleans, Louisiana will not disappoint as a Halloween destination.
 Thousands of visitors flock to the Big Easy each year for the annual Halloween parade, where dressing in costume is highly encouraged.
 Visitors can also take haunted tours of the city and cemeteries and explore their spiritual side by visiting one of the many Voodoo shops throughout the city.
 So make plans today to visit New Orleans for a scary good time.